 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will take part in 5 Discussion Board Forums throughout this course.
-The student will post a thread of at least 250 words presenting his/her own opinion on the assigned topic.
+Discussions are collaborative learning experiences.
+Therefore, the student will take part in 5 Discussions throughout this course.
+The student will post a thread of at least 250 words presenting their own opinion on the assigned topic.
 Additionally, the student will post replies of at least 100 words to 2 other students’ threads.

-The student will complete a Midterm Exam and a Final Exam.
-Both exams are open-book/open-notes, but are not to be collaborated on with any other person.
-In each exam, the student will have 2 hours and 45 minutes to complete 4 essay questions.
+The student will complete 2 quizzes Both quizzes are open-book/open-notes, but are not to be collaborated on with any other person.
+In each quiz, the student will have 2 hours and 45 minutes to complete 4 essay questions.